What is customer experience?

 1. Focus on delivering what your customers value most

 It’s crucial to understand your customers’ view of your brand and the moments that matter most to them.
 A consistent, day-to-day delivery on your brand promise is crucial to retaining customers, cementing brand loyalty, and growing your base.

 Understanding what elements are crucial to your customers helps you prioritise action and investment.
 In any list of experience elements, there will be ones that fall to the bottom.
 The key is to be sure that the lowest-performing elements are also the least important ones to your customers.
 That alignment – typically derived from key drivers – helps keep the business focused and KPIs relevant.

 Your most unhappy customers are your greatest source of learning.

 2. Listen carefully to what your customers tell you – and then act on that feedback

 One very productive approach is to use closed-loop processes to respond directly to customer concerns.
 In B2B CX, it’s even possible to follow up with customers who give low satisfaction scores or are NPS detractors.
 Given you’ll usually get fewer responses than in B2C, and have a closer relationship with each customer, this kind of approach can be highly productive.

-In B2C, you’ll often have a much higher response rate to any surveys you send out.
+In B2C, you’ll often have a much higher response rate to any customer feedback surveys you send out.
 So while you should absolutely fix anything customers raise as an issue, following up with low-scoring individuals is often unproductive.
 Especially if your managers haven’t been trained and coached for those discussions.

 3. Show you’ve taken action

 Customer experience programs are ongoing discussions between a brand and its customers.
 As such, it’s crucial to demonstrate you are taking action on the feedback, even for those respondents who have not specifically asked for contact.
 Including a simple message alongside customer-led initiatives – e.g., “You spoke.
 We listened.” – demonstrates that providing feedback is not just a tick-box exercise within the business.
 Customers are far more willing to provide experience feedback if they believe the business takes it seriously and acts on it.